-Over the weekend we received the very sad news that the actor Sam Kelly has died of cancer aged 70.
-Although most well known for his roles in Porridge and the situation comedy ‘Allo ‘Allo, those who love the adaptations of the Arthur Ransome books will remember him as The Captain of the Catchalot in the BBC dramatisation of ‘The Big Six’.
+The actor Sam Kelly sadly died of cancer aged 70.
+Although most well known for his roles in Porridge and the situation comedy ‘Allo ‘Allo, those who love the adaptations of the Arthur Ransome books will remember Sam as Captain of the Catchalot in the BBC dramatisation of ‘The Big Six’.

 Sam Kelly playing Captain of the Catchalot with Jake Coppard as Pete in ‘The Big Six’